satra/NiPyPe-Paper/nipype_paper.rst

 example, running NiPyPe within the NeuroDebian framework can provide access to specific versions of the underlying tools.
-This provides an easy mechanism to be compliant with the submitting data and scripts/code mandates of PNAS and Science.
+This provides an easy mechanism to be compliant with the submitting data and scripts/code mandates of journals such as PNAS and Science.

 --------------